Rileyatakhi/Mementum/README.md

-# **Mementum: AI-Powered Trading & Content Creation on Blockchain**
+# Mementum: AI-Powered Trading & Content Creation on Solana

-## **Overview**
+## Overview

-Mementum is an AI-driven platform that combines trading automation, content generation, decentralized governance, and NFT minting using blockchain technology.
-The ecosystem revolves around **$MEME**, an ERC-20 token, enabling AI-assisted trading, governance, staking, and multimedia content creation.
+Mementum is an AI-driven platform that combines trading automation, content generation, and decentralized governance using the Solana blockchain.
+The ecosystem revolves around **$MEME**, an ERC-20 (or equivalent) token, enabling AI-assisted trading, NFT minting, and governance mechanisms.

 Mementum's SDK provides seamless integration with AI services and blockchain functionalities, allowing developers to:

 - Generate AI-powered multimedia content (text, images, videos).
-- Interact with smart contracts for trading, staking, governance, and NFT minting.
+- Interact with smart contracts (trading, staking, governance).
 - Utilize a secure and modular framework for decentralized AI applications.

----

-## **Features**
+## Features

-- **$MEME Token**: A secure ERC-20 token with minting, burning, and transfer functionalities.
+- **$MEME Token**: A secure ERC-20 (or equivalent) token with minting, burning, and transfer functionalities.
 - **AI Content Generation**: Multi-modal AI for text, images, and video generation.
 - **Governance Mechanism**: DAO-powered voting for protocol upgrades and decisions.
-- **NFT Minting**: Create and manage NFTs representing digital content (e.g., memes, art).
-- **Content Ownership**: Register and verify ownership of digital content tied to NFTs.
-- **Staking Rewards**: Earn rewards by staking $MEME tokens in the staking contract.
 - **SDK for Developers**: Easy-to-use Python SDK to interact with Mementum's AI and blockchain features.
+- **Scripts for Deployment and Management**: Pre-built scripts for deploying contracts, minting tokens, creating governance proposals, and executing airdrops.
+- **Examples for Quick Integration**: Ready-to-run example scripts demonstrating basic and advanced usage of the SDK.
+- **Smart Contracts**: Secure and modular smart contracts for token management, governance, and additional features like NFT minting and staking.
 - **Security First**: Utilizes OpenZeppelin libraries, rigorous validation, and best practices.

----

-## **Smart Contracts**

-The following smart contracts are part of the Mementum ecosystem:

-1. **`MementumToken.sol`**

-   - Implements the ERC-20 `$MEME` token with secure minting, burning, and transfer functionalities.
-   - Located in `contracts/MementumToken.sol`.
-2. **`MemeGovernance.sol`**

-   - Enables decentralized governance through voting mechanisms powered by $MEME tokens.
-   - Located in `contracts/MemeGovernance.sol`.
-3. **`MemeNFT.sol`**

-   - Implements ERC-721 NFTs for minting and managing digital content.
-   - Located in `contracts/MemeNFT.sol`.
-4. **`ContentOwnership.sol`**

-   - Allows creators to register ownership of their content (e.g., memes) tied to NFTs.
-   - Located in `contracts/ContentOwnership.sol`.
-5. **`MemeStakingRewards.sol`**

-   - Provides staking functionality where users can stake $MEME tokens to earn rewards.
-   - Located in `contracts/MemeStakingRewards.sol`.

----

-## **Installation**
+## Installation

 To get started with Mementum, install the SDK: